Computations by fly-automata beyond monadic second-order logic: Fly-automata

-A deterministic fly-automaton over a signature $F$, possibly with output, is a \emph{polynomial-time fly-automaton} (a \emph{P-FA}) if its computation time on any term $t\in T(F)$ is P-bounded (cf.\ Section 2.5).\ It is an \emph{FPT-fly-automaton} (an \emph{FPT-FA}\ in short) or an \emph{XP-fly-automaton} (an \emph{XP-FA}\ in short) if its computation time is, respectively, FPT-bounded or XP-bounded.
+A deterministic FA over a signature $F$, possibly with output, is a \emph{polynomial-time FA} (a \emph{P-FA}) if its computation time on any term $t\in T(F)$ is P-bounded (cf.\ Section 1.5).\ It is an \emph{FPT-FA} or an \emph{XP-FA} if its computation time is, respectively, FPT-bounded or XP-bounded.
 It is a \emph{linear FPT-FA}\ if the computation time is bounded by $f(Sig(t)).\Vert t\Vert$ (equivalently by $f^{\prime}(Sig(t)).\left\vert t\right\vert $) for some fixed function $f$ (or $f^{\prime}$).
-These three notions coincide if $F$ is finite.\ A deterministic FA $\mathcal{A}$ over $F$ is an XP-FA if and only if $\mathcal{A} \upharpoonright F^{\prime}$ is a P-FA for each finite subsignature $F^{\prime }$ of $F$.\
+The first three notions coincide if $F$ is finite.\ A deterministic FA $\mathcal{A}$ over $F$ is an XP-FA if and only if $\mathcal{A}\upharpoonright F^{\prime}$ is a P-FA for each finite subsignature $F^{\prime}$ of $F$.\